trustpilot/ilenia/README.md

 [travis-image]: https://travis-ci.com/trustpilot/react-localization.svg?token=31wEEtXqqxi38BDzGaqH&branch=master
 [travis-url]: https://travis-ci.com/trustpilot/react-localization

 A library for localization in React.
-Component and simplicity focused.
+Simple, declarative and focused on components..

 Named after our dear and glorious Localization Coordinator at Trustpilot.
 But she made us come up with an acronym, so here goes: **i**ntentional **l**ibrary **e**xtending **n**atural **i**nternationalization **a**lgorithms